knomedia/videously/README.md

 # videously

 Videously is a bash script that relies on `ffmpeg` and `sox` to prepare videos for web delivery.
-It will normalize the audio within the video container as well as encode the video as an MP4, H.264 video ready for streaming in most browsers and Flash.
-(Mozilla will still require an Ogg Vorbis, or WebM video...
-This script does not deal with that).
+It will normalize the audio within the video container as well as encode the video as an MP4, H.264 video ready for streaming in most browsers (see [caniuse.com](http://caniuse.com/#feat=mpeg4) for details) and Flash.

-Currently videously uses the Main profile for H.264.
-This profile will run in most browsers (Firefox excluding), Flash Player, and iOS devices.
-Older iOS devices actually require the `baseline` profile.
+videously uses the Main profile for H.264.
+This profile will run in most browsers, Flash Player, and iOS devices.
+Really old iOS devices require the `baseline` profile.

 ## Dependencies
 * [`ffmpeg`](http://ffmpeg.org/).
 Make sure you install with H.264 (libx264) and AAC (libfaac) encoders